HarryStevens/-DEPRECATED-arrays/README.md

+This project is deprecated.
+Please use [jsz](https://github.com/harrystevens/jsz) instead.

 # arrays.js

 arrays.js is a Javascript library for manipulating arrays.
 Javascript has many [built-in methods for manipulating arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
 The functions in this library are meant to supplement those.